akhil27051999/AWS-3-Tier-Architecture/01-AWS-Account-Setup/README.md

-# 🏗️ AWS Account and IAM Setup for Product Deployment
+# 🏗️ AWS Account and IAM Setup and Account Security for Product Deployment

-This document outlines the necessary steps to configure an AWS account and IAM user/group structure in preparation for deploying a cloud-based product.
+This document outlines the necessary steps to configure an AWS account and IAM user/group structure and Account Security best practices in preparation for deploying a cloud-based product.

 ## 1. 🔐 Create and Configure the AWS Account